-Redd surveys on tributaries to the Okanogan River were attempted weekly from March 14 through May 26, 2016.
-Tributary surveys were also affected by high flows and turbid water conditions from an early runoff period, which began in March in most subwatersheds (Figure 11 and 12).
+Redd surveys in tributaries to the Okanogan River were attempted weekly from March 13 through May 9, 2017.
+Tributary surveys were also affected by extreme high flows and turbid water conditions from an early runoff period, which began in early-March in most tributaries (Figure 11 and 12).
 For reference, peak steelhead spawning typically occurs around April 15th.
-A total of 69 summer steelhead redds were documented in tributaries to the Okanogan River in 2016.
-Although difficulties existed in documenting redds with visual surveys, spawning estimates were still successfully produced in each subwatershed from PIT tag detections under project # 2010-034-00.
-In-stream PIT tag interrogation sites were installed and successfully operated on 13 tributaries to the Okanogan River in Washington State.
+Although difficulties existed in documenting redds with visual surveys, spawning estimates could still be estimated in most tributaries from PIT tag detections under project #2010-034-00.

 In the following sections, a summary of spawning estimates for steelhead in tributaries to the Okanogan River are presented, along with spatial distribution information.
-Detailed maps are presented in the following sections for each subwatershed which outline spatial distribution of redds found in 2016, as well as historic observations from 2005-2015.
-GIS shapefiles of steelhead redds from 2005-2016 can be downloaded at: www.okanoganmonitoring.org
+Detailed maps are presented in the following sections for each tributary which outline spatial distribution of historic observations from 2005-2016.
+GIS shapefiles of steelhead redds from 2005-2017 can be downloaded at: www.okanoganmonitoring.org

 Figure 11.
-2016 discharge in three tributaries in the southern Okanogan subbasin.
+2017 discharge in three tributaries in the southern Okanogan subbasin.

 Figure 12.
-2016 discharge in three tributaries in the northern Okanogan subbasin.
+2017 discharge in three tributaries in the northern Okanogan subbasin.